 The Bachelor of Laws - Graduate Entry is specifically for students who have completed a non-law undergraduate degree and who wish to diversify their career options, including those in full-time employment.
 It is a prestigious and relevant additional qualification, with a unique focus on intellectual property within a commercial law context.
 It will attract a cohort of mature students, forming a cohesive peer group to provide a network of like-minded professionals.
-Eligible students can undertake this degree as a Commonwealth Supported Place (CSP).

 Students complete law-related professional experience placements and are introduced to the practical aspects of legal practice through moot court scenarios and advocacy exercises.